 “With both the silencing and shame of rape victims a global phenomenon, I found this project moving and inspirational.
 Go and have a look.” —Jane Martinson on The Guardian’s “Women’s Blog,” “Why has it taken 65 years to recognise that rape is a weapon of war?”
 February 9, 2012

-The Independent (UK), “Women under siege: The use of rape as a weapon of war in Syria,” Sima Barmania, June 19, 2012
+The Independent (UK), “Women under siege: The use of rape as a weapon of war in Syria,” June 19, 2012

 Reuters, “Rape, assault are weapons of war in Syria – rights group,” July 11, 2012